UniQHW/EasyButton_Bash-Button/README.md

 ### Directories

 - [`/BashButton`](https://github.com/UniQHW/EasyButton_Bash-Button/BashButton) - Stores code for the bash button server.
-This includes **argument parsing**, **configuration file handling** and **serial communication**.

 - [`/arduino`](https://github.com/UniQHW/EasyButton_Bash-Button/BashButton) - Provides the default code running on the Arduino.
-For changes to this package, I highly recommend looking at the [handler interface](https://github.com/UniQHW/EasyButton_Handler) that has been implemented for this project.
+For changes to this package, I highly recommend looking at the [handler interface](https://github.com/UniQHW/EasyButton_Handler) that has been implemented in this project.

 ## License